lalbritten01/LAlbri10_UCBerkelyAI/README.md

 2. **Key Insights from Data Cleaning and Exploration**:
    - The dataset was cleaned, with missing values handled and categorical variables encoded appropriately.
-   - Exploratory data analysis using **pandas** and **seaborn** revealed key relationships between features and the target variable, guiding the feature selection process.
+   - Exploratory data analysis using **pandas** revealed key relationships between features and the target variable, guiding the feature selection process.

 3. **Model Performance**:
    - All four models were trained and tested on the dataset using the same train-test split for consistency.